-The NCUA participates in a number of activities to enhance outreach to individuals with disabilities.
-These efforts include: - Maintaining a "talent bank" of Schedule A applicants who apply for agency positions. - Participating in targeted outreach events for people with disabilities. - Expanding the NCUA's outreach through LinkedIn Recruiter and the USAJOBs Resume Mining tool to reach diverse applicants, including those with disabilities. - Offering the Workforce Recruitment Program Services as an additional resource for managers to source potential applicants to fill vacant positions, in addition to the regular competitive recruitment process. - Distributing NCUA vacancy announcements to a newly established email distribution list of potential applicants that have expressed interest in NCUA opportunities during recruitment and outreach events. - Posting a full-page ad in DiversAbility magazine sponsored by DiversityComm. - Leveraging the services of a vendor that distributes NCUA job postings to diverse populations, including PWD and PWTD.
+The NCUA participates in several activities to enhance outreach to individuals with disabilities.
+These efforts include: - Maintaining a "talent bank" of Schedule A applicants who apply for agency positions. - Participating in targeted outreach events for people with disabilities. - Expanding the NCUA's outreach through LinkedIn Recruiter and the USAJOBS Resume Mining tool to reach qualified applicants, including those with disabilities. - Offering the Workforce Recruitment Program Services as an additional resource for managers to source potential applicants to fill vacant positions, in addition to the regular competitive recruitment process. - Distributing NCUA vacancy announcements to a newly established email distribution list of potential applicants who have expressed interest in NCUA opportunities during recruitment and outreach events.

-2. Pursuant to 29 C.F.R. \$1614.203(a)(3), describe the agency's use of hiring authorities that take disability into account (e.g., Schedule A) to recruit PWD and PWTD for positions in the permanent workforce
+2. Pursuant to 29 C.F.R. §1614.203(a)(3), describe the agency's use of hiring authorities that take disability into account (e.g., Schedule A) to recruit PWD and PWTD for positions in the permanent workforce

 The agency uses all available and appropriate hiring authorities to employ persons with disabilities.
-The NCUA's recruitment and outreach efforts included the following: - Using LinkedIn, a tool that allows the NCUA to expand outreach efforts to a more diverse pool of applicants, to include targeting and connecting with various disabled veterans' groups and communities in LinkedIn. -Distributing NCUA vacancy announcements to a variety of diverse organizations, colleges, and universities through the digital tool, Handshake.
-This outreach effort includes veterans' organizations and organizations focused on hiring individuals with disabilities. - Posting all NCUA vacancy announcements on targeted websites to ensure maximum distribution to a diverse audience, which includes individuals with disabilities. - Maintaining a talent bank of Schedule A applicants, which includes disabled veterans who apply for positions with the agency. - Using the USA Jobs Resume Mining database to search for highly qualified individuals with disabilities and/or veterans with a disability rating of 30 percent or more. - Distributing NCUA vacancy announcements to an email distribution list of potential applicants who have expressed interest in NCUA opportunities during recruitment and outreach events. - Leveraging social media channels established by the NCUA's Office of External Affairs and Communications to announce the NCUA's participation at diverse recruitment outreach events.
-Additionally, the Disability Employment Program Manager served as a Workforce Recruitment Program recruiter for the Department of Labor applicant database, interviewing potential Schedule A applicants from assigned colleges and universities.
-Lastly, the OMWI awarded a contract to expand NCUA postings to state-sponsored organizations, educational entities to widen the candidate pool of employees with disabilities.
+The NCUA's recruitment and outreach efforts included the following: - Using LinkedIn, a tool that allows the NCUA to expand outreach efforts to a more qualified pool of applicants, to include targeting and connecting with various disabled veterans' groups and communities on LinkedIn. - Distributing NCUA vacancy announcements to a variety of organizations, colleges, and universities through the digital tool Handshake.
+This outreach effort includes veterans' organizations and organizations focused on hiring qualified individuals with disabilities. - Posting all NCUA vacancy announcements on targeted websites to ensure maximum distribution to a qualified audience, which includes individuals with disabilities. - Maintaining a talent bank of Schedule A applicants, which includes disabled veterans who apply for positions with the agency. - Using the USAJOBS Resume Mining database to search for highly qualified individuals with disabilities and/or veterans with a disability rating of 30 percent or more. - Distributing NCUA vacancy announcements to a publicants who have expressed interest in NCUA opportunities during recruitment and outreach events. - Leveraging social media channels established by the NCUA's Office of External Affairs and Communications to announce the NCUA's participation at recruitment outreach events.
+Additionally, the Disability Employment Program Manager served as a Workforce Recruitment Program recruiter for the Department of Labor applicant database, interviewing potential qualified Schedule A applicants from assigned colleges and universities.